mihir202/CC-Fraud-Detection-using-ML/README.md

 Applying a dataset of almost 28,500 credit card transactions(KAGGLE) and multiple unsupervised anomaly detection algorithms, we are working to recognize transactions with a high probability of being credit card fraud.

-In this project, the following two machine learning algorithms:
+In this project, the following two machine learning algorithms are implemented:

 (A) Local Outlier Factor (LOF)